-Chances are, writing an incident report isn’t your favorite part of your security guard position.
-But you’ll find that 90% of the security guard posts out there will eventually require you to write an incident report.
+Chances are, writing a security incident report isn’t your favorite part of your guard position.
+But you’ll find that 90% of the security guard post orders out there will eventually require you to write an incident report at some point.

 Believe it or not, the quality of your incident report will have a major influence in the way your employer gauges your performance.
-In this article I hope to give a few tools to help get your thoughts and recollections in a detailed and professional incident report.
+In this article, I hope to give a few report writing tips & tools to help get your thoughts and recollections in a detailed and professional incident report.

 Keep it Conversational and Professional

-Some officers have a tendency to get bogged down in the mumbo jumbo “police terms” (like the ones listed here).
-Although this may seem more professional, it makes reading the reports harder for the average Joe.
-Keep in mind that your incident report may be read by property managers, supervisors, jurors, or witnesses.
+Some officers tend to get bogged down in the mumbo jumbo “police terms”.
+Although this may seem more professional, it makes the reports harder to read.
+Keep in mind, this document may be read by property managers, supervisors, jurors, or witnesses.

-The easier your report is to understand, the better it will be.
-After all, the purpose of the report is to communicate the events that took place.
+The easier your report is to understand, the more purposeful it will be.
+After all, the importance of a security incident report is to communicate the events that took place.
 Keep it conversational enough to understand but make sure you use proper grammar and vocabulary.
 Common sense is a good rule of thumb.

 Observe and Report

-This goes all the way back to security guard training 101 but make sure that when you’re writing your incident report that you’re only including the facts.
+This goes all the way back to security guard training 101, but make sure that when you’re writing your incident report you’re only including the facts.

 Your job is to observe and report the incident as you saw or experienced it.
 The proper authorities will take care of the investigative work when needed.

 A picture is worth a thousand words, right?
 If you have the opportunity to catch the incident on camera it will really help add detail to your incident reports.
-If you are using incident reporting software then include the additional files at the time you write your report.
-It helps if these files are time stamped to protect their credibility.
+Make sure to include the photo files when you write & submit your report to your supervisor.
+And it can also help if these files are time-stamped to protect their credibility.